Military parades in Azerbaijan: Other holidays

 In October 2017, a military parade was held through the capital of the Nakhchivan Autonomous Republic in honor of the 25th anniversary of the establishment of the first military unit.
 It also coincided with that 26th anniversary of the restoration of independence.
 The event was attended by the President of Nakhchivan Vasif Talibov and Azerbaijani Defense Minister Zakir Hasanov.

 In September 2018, a parade was held that celebrated the 100th anniversary of the Ottoman–Azerbaijani victory in the 1918 Battle of Baku.
 Being a joint celebration between Azerbaijan and Turkey, the massed bands of the Military Band Service of the Armed Forces of Azerbaijan performed the İstiklal Marşı and President Recep Tayyip Erdoğan attended the military parade as the guest of honor as well as delivered a keynote address with President Aliyev.
 Alongside military personnel were troops of the Turkish Armed Forces who had participated in an armed forces parade earlier that year.

 On 19 November, the city of Sumgayit held a parade in honor of the 70th anniversary of its founding in front of the Executive Power building of the city.
 During the parade, the Azerbaijani flag was carried on the shoulders of servicemen, with personnel of the Rapid Reaction Unit of the State Border Service demonstrating their combat skills.

 Other smaller scale military parades are held on different occasions in Baku and other parts of the country.
-These parades are commonly held on major holidays such as Republic Day (28 May), Victory Day (9 May), Independence Day (18 October).
+These parades are commonly held on major holidays such as Independence Day (28 May), Victory Day (9 May), Day of Restoration of Independence (18 October).
 On the Victory Day holiday, the parade is held at the monument to Major General Hazi Aslanov.
-On the occasion of Republic Day, personnel of the units of the Baku Garrison march through the streets of Baku.
+On the occasion of Independence Day, personnel of the units of the Baku Garrison march through the streets of Baku.